 So what is this prize?
 Is it salvation, or is it those heavenly rewards that are stored in heaven to be given us in the resurrection?

-Matt 5:11-12 (KJV) Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
-12 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.
+Matthew 5:11-12 (KJV) Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
+12 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they The Prophets which were before you.

 Great is your reward in heaven if you suffer persecution.
 This reward has nothing to do with our salvation as Paul confirms in 1 Corinthians 3:14-15: